 How available are you once I book your services?

 We can meet with you at a time that’s convenient for you.
 Being a full time company allows us to cater to your schedule.
 Meet with us as often as you need to.
 Weekends can be challenging but not impossible.
 The best thing to do is contact us.

 Should I use the lighting at the venue?

-The first thing to understand is that lighting is a key part of entertainment.
+The first thing to understand is that lighting is entertainment.
 It’s not part of the job description for venues, catering or anything else.
 It’s Entertainment.
 When done well, lighting can set the mood the way you intended it.
 Professional Entertainment services like Crow Entertainment will operate the lighting during the event and with pin point accuracy, design your color scheme to match your theme and even how you’d like the lighting to respond to music.
 There’s a huge difference between what venues offer and what you can get from your professional entertainment company.
 Never assume that it’s all the same.
 Most professional venues will advise you to consult your entertainment service for lighting.
 These are the venues that understand that when they focus on what they do well and are working with other services that do what they do well, the end result is a successful event with happy clients who leave positive reviews.
 You are welcome to come into our office and demo our lighting offerings.
 When choosing lighting for your event, go with a service that specializes in it.
 You won’t regret it.

 Are you insured?
 Can you show me proof of liability?

 Yes we are insured and your venue may require that we show proof and name them as an additional insured during our time on their property.
 We can do this as this is standard operating procedure for us.
 DO NOT HIRE AN UNINSURED DJ.
 ALWAYS ASK FOR PROOF.